 Instructions

 - Melt the vegan butter in a large saute pan over medium-low heat.
 Add in the garlic and allow to soften for about 30 seconds.
 Add in the coconut cream and saute for about a minute.
 Turn the heat up to medium and add in the broth.
 Allow to sizzle for a minute or two, then whisk in the paprika.
-Remove from the heat and transfer the sauce to another bowl.
+Remove from the heat.

 - Wrap a piece of tempeh around the scallop so both end slightly overlap each other.
 Cut off any excess, then spear with a toothpick.
 Spoon an little of the sauce over the top and serve immediately.